Order the spring issue here

 The document that started the war in 2001

-United States / Militarization:: In this article, Niels Harrit points out that the participation of European countries in the attack on Afghanistan in 2001 was illegal – according to the UN Treaty.
+United States / Militarization: Niels Harrit points out in this article that the participation of European countries in the attack on Afghanistan in 2001 was illegal – according to the UN Treaty.
 Were a number of countries tricked into the "war on terror"?

 Brave soldiers and lost system criticism

-: Cinema current The Outpost confirms the turn American war films have taken from system criticism of the hero cult.
+cinema Relevant The Outpost confirms the turn American war films have taken from system criticism of the hero cult.

 Everyday life in Kabul

-AFGHANISTAN: In the capital Kabul, which only gets international attention when suicide bombers attack, director Aboozar Amini is a fly on the wall in the lives of ordinary people.
+AFGHANISTAN: In the capital, Kabul, which only gets international attention when suicide bombers attack, director Aboozar Amini is a fly on the wall in the lives of ordinary people.

 The illiteracy of Pakistan